 While Public Liability and Fire & General insurance may not be a legal requirement, you do have a heavy responsibility for your guests and their possessions so adequate protections need to be in place.

-We recommend these protections are put in place within a month of signing up with Look After Me.
+We recommend these protections are put in place prior to or as soon as practicable after signing up.
 Insurance protection is provided on a doctrine of "full disclosure" and if you neglect to advise your insurance provider that you are home hosting you will probably find you have no protection at all.